Hair Deformers¶

 Attach Curves UV¶

-Attach strands roots to source mesh UVs, without it animation of hair with 'Surface Deform' modifier will not work.
+Attach strands roots to source mesh UVs.
+Without it hair won't follow animated mesh ('Surface Deform' modifier will not work).

 Bake/Cache Hair¶